 Join The Red Ribbon Campaign

 Red Ribbon Week is celebrated each year from October 23 – 31.
-The 2014 kickoff in Texas took place on October 16 at the Texas State Capitol with the Capitol Red Ribbon Rally.
-This event brought together more than 500 elementary school students from across the state for a motivational rally and other drug prevention activities.
-Read the 2014 Texas Red Ribbon Week Proclamation from Governor Perry.
-(PDF, 1.1MB) (Text equivalent)
+The 2015 kickoff in Texas took place on October 15 at the Texas State Capitol with the Capitol Red Ribbon Rally.
+This event brought together more than 1,100 elementary school students from across the state for a motivational rally and other drug prevention activities.

 Red Ribbon Week is the oldest and largest drug prevention campaign in the country.
 The National Family Partnership organized the first nationwide Red Ribbon Campaign in 1988.
 Since that time, the campaign has reached millions of U.S. children.
 In 1997, the Texas Commission on Alcohol and Drug Abuse (now the Department of State Health Services) began committing resources to ensure the continuation of the Red Ribbon Campaign in Texas, as well as the hopes and beliefs behind this grassroots effort to protect children from the dangers of alcohol and other drugs.